tud-hri/joan/docs/setup-carla-windows.md

 ---
-## Building and installing CARLA and the CARLA PythonAPI
+## Building and installing CARLA & the CARLA PythonAPI

 Before we start putting in commands in the recently setup x64 VS command prompt it is important to double check if you have all necessary software, and have it installed properly before you read on.
 The build and install of the bare bones CARLA simulator can be divided in the following steps: